Raffy27/NitroEmoji/README.md

 For active releases and pre-compiled binaries, see <a href="https://github.com/Raffy27/NitroEmoji/releases" target="_blank">Releases</a>.

 ## License
 This project is licensed under the MIT License -  see the <a href="https://github.com/Raffy27/NitroEmoji/blob/master/LICENSE" target="_blank">LICENSE</a> file for details.
 For the dependencies, all rights belong to their respective owners.
-These should be used according to their respective licenses.![][image_ref_mt9roddj]
+These should be used according to their respective licenses.